-Activities in the process of maintenance
+Describing activity in process of maintenance

 Integration of the maintenance system is based on the use of modern systems in the field of maintenance management.
 For integration of the maintenance system it is crucial to find the connection between data from diverse areas and establish coherence and dependence between them.
 Nowadays, the management of maintenance processes using mainly IT technologies.